 Soap Essential Oil Blend Calculator

-Calculate essential oil amounts for cold process soap by weight, with safe usage rates and note blending guidance.
+Calculate essential oil amounts for cold process soap from batch weight and fragrance percent.

 Essential Oil Blend